 What would happen if you put regular gasoline in a car that required diesel fuel?
 I’m no car expert, but I know that wouldn’t be a wise choice.
 If the car even runs, it’s going to have issues.

-Think of what you eat in the same sense.
+Think about what you eat in the same way.
 You won’t have the energy to perform at your best if you're not eating nutrition-dense foods.
 Eating the right foods helps you power through your Lagree class but also helps reduce muscle fatigue and supports muscle recovery.

 Ideally, you should aim to eat about 1–2 hours before your workout.
 If you want to indulge in a larger meal, eating 3–4 hours before is better.
 A combination of healthy fats, protein, and carbohydrates is a safe bet.